lenargum/libraryProject/README.md

-# Library Managing System
+# InLibrary Manager

-A course project.
+A course project - Library managing system.

 Checkout the [Projects](https://github.com/lenargum/libraryProject/projects) tab for more info about current tasks.